YuzhengDun1999/PRSBridge/README.md

     `git clone https://github.com/YuzhengDun1999/PRSBridge.git`
  - Build Cython files from the root directory with:
     `~~python setup.py build_ext --inplace`
- -~~ Download LD reference data
+ - Estimate LD reference data
-  To be uploaded
+    `LD matrix is large to store.
+Users can use get_ld.py to estimate ld by themselves or email authors to get LD matrix.`

 ## Using PRS-Bridge
 `